Antitrust experts weigh in on breaking up Amazon, Apple, Facebook, and Google

 She said an exchange between Rep. Mary Gay Scanlon (D-PA) and Jeff Bezos during this week’s antitrust hearing demonstrated the need for this kind of intervention.
 Under questioning, Bezos confirmed that the Buy Box algorithm favors products shipped with Prime and Amazon fulfillment services.
 Bezos also said Amazon ties the use of its fulfillment services to winning the Buy Box.
 Mitchell highlighted the obvious pressure this puts on sellers.
 “This is a pretty serious matter because effectively what Amazon has done is it has compelled sellers to use Amazon’s fulfillment services in order to get the kind of placement on the site that actually results in sales.”

 Scanlon also cited a report ILSR released last week that found Amazon pockets about 30% of sales from independent sellers, up from 19% five years ago.
-The fee brought in nearly twice the revenue Amazon Web Services did, and Mitchell said Amazon uses the money to subsidize other company divisions and dominate new industry verticals.
+The fee brought in nearly twice the revenue Amazon Web Services did in 2019, and Mitchell said Amazon uses the money to subsidize other company divisions and dominate new industry verticals.
 That’s part of why ILSR supports breaking major Amazon divisions into individual companies.

 “Much of its power, and abuse of its power, comes from it being able to leverage one part of its operation to compel someone to do something in another part of its operation, like we were talking about with the fulfillment.
 A lot of the abuse lives in the in-between, and I think that’s a pretty powerful case,” Mitchell said.